bluesky/bluesky/doc/source/api_changes.rst

   :func:`~bluesky.plans.rel_grid_scan` accept a new ``snake_axes`` parameter,
   now matching what :func:`~bluesky.plans.list_grid_scan` and :func:`~bluesky.plans.rel_list_grid_scan` do.
-This can be used to control which axes follow and a back-and-forth "snake-like" trajectory.
+This can be used to control which axes follow a back-and-forth "snake-like" trajectory.

   .. code:: python